Wonderful opportunity to visit one of Scotland’s most picturesque regions

 Private visits to houses normally not available to groups

 Gardens will be at their mid-Summer best - always later ‘north of the Border’

-Traquair and Duns Castles represent different aspects of the area’s varied history, reflected in their wide range of historic contents.
+Traquair Castle is the perfect introduction to the area’s varied history, reflected in wide range of historic contents.
 The ‘castle’ tradition was much revived in late Georgian times and Floors Castle is a splendid example of this tendency at its most picturesque.
 Paxton and Mellerstain retain their remarkable collections of furniture by Chippendale and paintings by Alan Ramsay.
 Monteviot presents different solutions to the problems of family life in historic interiors.
 The great ‘unknown’ house of the Borders, Marchmont, has been spectacularly restored and we shall have a private, day-long visit, guided by the curator.

 Equally fascinating will be the wonderful gardens and landscapes.
-Given that the seasons are a few weeks behind those of central and southern England, the late July dates should ensure a delayed ‘flush’ of Scottish abundance.
-Of these, the gardens at Kalzie, Monteviot and Mindrum should be particularly splendid in mid-July; so too the recently reinvigorated walled garden borders at Floors.
+Given that the seasons are a few weeks behind those of central and southern England, the tour dates should ensure a delayed ‘flush’ of Scottish abundance.
+Of these, the gardens at Kailzie, Monteviot and Carolside should be particularly splendid in mid-July; so too the recently reinvigorated walled garden borders at Floors.

 Day by day